HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 worry about that, it'll be gone soon.

 Given how much Rails does, it's a heavy framework and it will add a few seconds to your test boot time.
-Rspec defaults to not booting Rails so that, if you have tests that won't need Rails, you don't need to pay the boot penalty.
-Not only will our tests rely on Rails but this isn’t the time to be digging into that level of optimisation so we’re going to tell Rspec to always boot Rails.
+RSpec defaults to not booting Rails so that, if you have tests that won't need Rails, you don't need to pay the boot penalty.
+Not only will our tests rely on Rails but this isn’t the time to be digging into that level of optimisation so we’re going to tell RSpec to always boot Rails.

 One of the files created by the installer was `.rspec` which will contain:
 ```bash